-ETEC260M Renewable and Alternative Energy Systems
+ETEC260M: Renewable and Alternative Energy Systems

 This course will be a presentation of the theory, installation, maintenance, and operation of primary types of renewable and alternative energy systems.
-Primary focus will be on photovoltaic systems, wind generating systems, and back-up generators.
-Prerequisites: ETEC210M and ETEC220M or permission of Program Coordinator.
+Primary focus will be on photovoltaic systems, wind generating systems, and backup generators.
+Prerequisites: <a href="https://example.com/ercample.com